patelb11/camera_calibration/README.md

 - Enabled accurate mapping between 3D points and 2D projections, essential for applications like 3D reconstruction and AR.

 ## 🛠️ Setup
-1. Capture several images of a checkerboard pattern under different orientations and store them in the repository called **/Dataset1** which will be in same repository as the hw8.py file.
+1. Capture several images of a checkerboard pattern under different orientations and store them in the directory called **/Dataset1** which will be in same directory as the hw8.py file.
 3. Run the python file to compute intrinsic, extrinsic parameters, and create 3D reconstrcution.

 ## 🚀 Tech Stack